jagadishkesav/SSO-Login/README.md

-# 🚀 ND-SSO-Service
+# 🚀 SSO-Service

-ND-SSO-Service is a service that provides Single Sign-On (SSO) functionality using Google OAuth2.
+SSO-Service is a service that provides Single Sign-On (SSO) functionality using Google OAuth2.

 ## 🔐 How SSO Works